Supermoon | 3rd January, 24th November, 24th December

 You’ve probably heard about 'supermoons', but what are they?
 In the strictest sense, supermoon isn't an astronomy term — the name was coined by an astrologer, and even today, some people are still convinced that the extra gravitational 'tug' from a supermoon is...

-A waning crescent moon creates ideal dark sky conditions for this year's Leonids Meteor Shower.
+The Moon will have already set and this creates ideal dark sky conditions for this year's Leonids Meteor Shower.
 You can make the most of watching for "shooting stars".
-The Leonids Meteor Shower is generated from comet Tempel-Tuttle and is active from 6th to 30th of November.
-The...
+Plus, you'll have Jupiter and Mars to gaze at alongside the meteors!
+Both planets will appear...

 Magellanic Clouds | Summer & Autumn